Porch sitting

 Porch sitting, i.e., sitting on a front porch or stoop, usually of a private residence is a leisure activity which can be a direct or indirect form of social interaction.
-This activity is a staple of most urban areas in the United States, and helps contribute to a lively atmosphere, for those sitting and also those passing by.
-This activity is most common during good weather, especially on warm summer nights and weekends.
+The activity is a staple of most urban areas in the United States and helps contribute to a lively atmosphere for the people sitting and also for passers-by.
+It is most common during good weather, especially on warm summer nights and weekends.

 Porch sitting was once considered to be a status symbol.

-As well as being a good way to connect with neighbors, it also is an important form of community security, helping to prevent crime.
+As well as being a good way to connect with neighbors, it is also an important form of community security by helping to prevent crime.
 Front porches were originally mandated in the planned community of Seaside, Florida, as a way to reduce air conditioning usage.
-Its planners then perceived an enhanced sense of community and front porches subsequently became an important element in the New Urbanism movement.
+Its planners perceived an enhanced sense of community and front porches subsequently became an important element in the New Urbanism movement.
 During the summer of 2006, All Things Considered broadcast a series of stories dedicated to the role of the front porch in American life and literature.

-There are now thousands of (tongue-in-cheek) Professional Porch Sitters Unions in all fifty states of the U.S. and at least three other countries.
+There are now thousands of (tongue-in-cheek) Professional Porch Sitters Unions in all 50 U.S. states and at least three other countries.